ibm-build-lab/cp4d-install/README.md

 # cp4d-install
-Installation help docs for Cloud Pak for Data on IBM Cloud
+Install tips for Cloud Pak for Data